The Ultimate Staycation Road Trip in Devon and Cornwall

 Around the corner from Mount Edgcumbe Country Park is the stunning Whitsands Bay.
 The cliffside views here are incredible, especially at sunset.
 Come here to surf, walk the coastal paths that make up the South West Coastal Path, have picnics on the long sandy beaches and generally have a good time.
 If you are feeling fancy, stay here overnight in one of the beach chalets that adorn the cliffs.
 You cannot beat the sea views here!

-Eat: There are no restaurants or cafes at this beach however a short drive away you will be able to find places to pick up food.
+Where to Eat: There are no restaurants or cafes at this beach; however, a short drive away, you will be able to find places to pick up food.
 Even better, bring a picnic!

 Locations to visit nearby: Kingsand, Cawsand and Mount Edgecumbe.